CodeForAfrica/HURUmap-UI/packages/charts/README.md

 # Charts

-This packages includes a library of core HURUmap charts.
+This packages includes a library of HURUmap charts and a chart factory.

 ## Installation